Fil88/Fil88.github.io/_posts/2021-04-01-Custom-C++-Dropper.md

 2) Create a char array with the function's name AES encrypted

-3) Using GetProcAddress and GetModuleHandleA, get the function pointer of the export DLL
+3) Using `GetProcAddress` and `GetModuleHandleA`, get the function pointer of the export DLL

 4) Now, call the function pointer created in #1 instead of calling the actual function

 Let's go through an example.
-Let's say we want to obfuscate the function WriteProcessMemory.
+Let's say we want to obfuscate the function `WriteProcessMemory`.

-First, create a struct of WINAPI function pointer with the name pWriteProcessMemory.
+First, create a struct of `WINAPI` function pointer with the name pWriteProcessMemory.

 ```cpp
   BOOL (WINAPI * pWriteProcessMemory)(